OpenMoonRay/openmoonray-docs/docs/getting-started/installation/building-moonray/general_build.md

 You can use the docker build command to create an initial base container with the OS and the packages installed by *install_packages.sh*.
 This is done by writing a "Dockerfile" with the contents of *install_packages.sh* translated into docker build commands.
 You don't have to do this, and it is not documented further here.

 Running the GUI applications from inside a container requires X to be set up in the container.
-Exactly how to do this may depend on the X setup on the host, but the documented Centos 7 process gives an example.
+Exactly how to do this may depend on the X setup on the host, but the documented Rocky Linux 9 process gives an example.

 ---
 ## Building the Repositories Separately